 Image credit: Hadi

-Another beautiful destination in Malaysia along Pahang River is Tasik Chini.
+Another beautiful destination in Malaysia along the Pahang River is Tasik Chini.
 Considered as Malaysia’s second largest lake, it has often been overlooked despite the idyllic scenery that it offers.
 The forests around Tasik Chini are among the least disturbed in the country.
 Waterfalls and numerous caves can be explored within the vicinity, and travellers can even spot wild boars and elephants here.
 For bird enthusiasts, locals recommend that you visit the place from October to March, when birds from Northern Asia flock to the area.

 8. Poring Hot Spring and Nature Reserve